redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/AWS_RHEL_GPU.md

 #### Optional: setup SSH key of choice

-NOTE: `bootstrap_aws.sh` below will create ed25519 key if it does not exist already
+NOTE: `provision_rhel_aws.sh` below will create ed25519 key if it does not exist already

 ```sh
 # setup pub key